natalzia-paperless/animation-chain/README.md

 `time`: If using a timeout, the time to be used

+### Fallbacks ###
+If you're planning on utilizing timing events but want to support browsers that don't support those events, simply pass a `time` into your object with the correct amount of time the animation.
+The plugin will detect that those events are supported and default to the timeout

 ## Useful grunt tasks ##
 * `lint` - Check your code